PierrunoYT/awesome-ai-dev-tools/README.md

 - [SQLAI.ai](https://www.sqlai.ai/) — AI generates, fixes, explains and optimizes SQL queries.
 Ability to add your own database schema and train AI to understand it.
 - [CodeWP](https://codewp.ai/) — AI chat and coding tools specifically trained for WordPress developers.
 AI code generation for code snippets and plugins in WordPress.
 - [Gur.ai](https://www.gru.ai/) - An AI developer can help you solve technical problems and tackle daily coding tasks, such as building algorithms, debug issues, test solutions, answer programming questions, etc.

-## Git Clients

-- [GitBrain](https://gitbrain.dev/) — Git client that simplifies the git workflow.
-Splits code changes, generates summaries & commit messages for code changes.
-Uses OpenAI.
-- [GitButler](https://gitbutler.com/) — Git client for simultaneous branches on top of your existing workflow.
-Defaults to OpenAI, can be changed to Perplexity for generating conventional commit messages.